tlevine/redirect.thomaslevine.com/README.md

 ### Integration tests
 Run `./bin/integration_tests` to run integration tests on the live site.
 Set up a cron job to do this daily or so.

+## Development
+Run `./bin/runlocal` to run a server on [localhost:9002](http://localhost:9002).
+Then you can run `nosetests2 integrationtests.py` from `./application` to run integration tests locally.